-Santa Maria develops hands-on, career-based agricultural education program for high schoolers
+Santa Maria develops a hands-on, career-based agricultural education program for high schoolers

 The city of Santa Maria won the 2020 Helen Putnam League Partners Award for Excellence in City-Business Relations.
 For more information about the award program, visit www.helenputnam.org.